yast/yast.github.io/doc/security-tips.md

 (which is not recommended).

 Another issue might be with the order of the `$PATH` components, e.g.
-`/usr/local/bin:/usr/bin` prefers the `/usr/local/bin` which might be also problematic.
+`/usr/local/bin:/usr/bin` prefers `/usr/local/bin` which might also be problematic.

 - Use the [Yast::Execute](
   https://github.com/yast/yast-yast2/blob/master/library/system/src/lib/yast2/execute.rb
-  ) module or the [cheetah](https://github.com/openSUSE/cheetah) gem directly for running the external commands
+  ) module or the [cheetah](https://github.com/openSUSE/cheetah) gem directly for running external commands
 - Use the [Shellwords.escape](
   http://ruby-doc.org/stdlib-2.2.0/libdoc/shellwords/rdoc/Shellwords.html)
   Ruby method, e.g. `/bin/rpm -q #{Shellwords.escape(user_input)}`
 - Use the absolute path, e.g. `/bin/rpm`
-  *Note: The very old YaST approach was NOT using the absolute path, this has been changed.
-But it might be still used somewhere, feel free to fix that.*
+  *Note: The very old YaST approach was NOT using the absolute path.
+This has been changed.
+But it might be still used in some places; feel free to fix that.*

 ## Passing Sensitive Data to External Tools